DDS and 3LPlace launch

 They wrote: "This project provides a framework for understanding the variation in functioning in individuals, the Curriculum enables educators and service providers to develop individualized goals, learning plans and supports that meet the unique needs of each individual."

-Online platform offers free lesson plans, social scripts
+3LPlace wiki offers lesson plans, social scripts

 3LPlace is excited to announce the beta launch of our 3LPlace Wiki, a unique online collaboration that provides free access to the expertise, ideas and learning materials developed by our team and by participating teachers and clinicians worldwide.